teuton-software/teuton/check/README.md

 This directory has been deprecated.
 I'm sorry!

-All challenges has been moved from `check` directory to `challenges` directory.
+All challenges has been moved from `check` direcotry to `dvarrui/teuton-challenges` repository.